microsoft/azuredevopslabs/labs/vstsextend/github/readme.md

 ### What's covered in this lab

 In this hands-on lab, we will introduce you to open source DevOps using **GitHub, Azure DevOps** and **Azure**.
 You will learn how to deploy an **ASP.Net** application to Azure App Service using CI/CD pipeline in Azure DevOps with code repository in GitHub.
-We will cover the following steps:
+You will cover the following steps:

 * Forking project repository to your GitHub account
 * Linking GitHub account to Azure DevOps